 Six castle luminaries are scattered around the room and, of course, the candelabra.
 The luminaries are a heavy plastic, though they do fold down.
 There is a plastic square inside the luminary that hold a tealight candle up so it is actually centered behind the castle.
 The candles are color changing and fade softly from one to the next.

 Several foam pumpkin shapes were scattered on the bed.
 Some were glitter, some were plain.
-I’ve seen other in-room celebrations that imply that these are normal placed on the floor leading you into the room.
+I’ve seen other in-room celebrations that imply that these are normally placed on the floor leading you into the room.
 There was a pack of glow-in-the-dark eye tattoos, felt glitter bats on sticks, and the cardstock eyes you see in the picture, which had miscellaneous Disney trivia on the back.

 There was a small LED flashlight with a Mickey Pumpkin etched onto the side and two light up Mickey ghost lanyards.
 I used those to decorate the stroller at the Halloween party.
 A huge box of taffy was inside the tote.